Getting Around Nepal: The Journey of a Lifetime

 Source: Pancha Buddha Tibetan Incense

 The aroma of incense is a soothing scent that calms the mind and senses.
 For those who love the earthy and exotic scent of sandalwood, this incense is perfect.
-The mixture of sandalwood, agarwood, pine or cedar; myrrh, amber, frankincense, snow lotus herb, hibiscus, saffron, red orpine, clove, and borneol creates a rich, sensual aroma that will fill your home with an exotic scent.
+The mixture of sandalwood, agarwood, pine or cedar, myrrh, amber, frankincense, snow lotus herb, hibiscus, saffron, red orpine, clove, and borneol creates a rich, sensual aroma that will fill your home with an exotic scent.

 Nepali Coin